RafCodes18/RafCodes18/README.md

-Selft Taught Software Developer, with an associates degree from FVTC.
+Selft Taught Software Developer, with an associates degree from Fox Valley Technical College.